retainful/site/content/docs/shopify/customising-abandoned-cart-emails.md

 Mobile view responsiveness can also be checked by clicking on the icon at the far left corner of the layout.

 ![Mobile view and formatting tools](../../images/docs/shopify/customising-abandoned-cart-templates/responsive-formatting.png)
+<call-out> TIP: Around 60% of your users might be checking out your site on a mobile device.
+Users tend to move to competitor's websites due to poor mobile experience.
+It becomes essential to make sure that your site is responsive.</call-out>

 #### 7) Other formatting tools